What is Spirometry?

 What can I expect?

 The test is usually done in 10 to 15 minutes and is not painful or tedious.
 You will be asked to put your lips around a plastic tube that connects to a computer and blowout air from your chest.
 When they tell you to start, take a deep big breath sucking in as much air as you can, and then blow out, into the plastic tube, long and hard, until you breathe out all the air.
 You will repeat these steps at least 3 times to get accurate scores.
 You can take a few practice breaths before the test begins, so you know what it feels like.
-We will resume these services after state face mask mandate is removed.
+We will resume these services after pandemic status is adjourned.